 |KMnO4||oxidizing agent or bleaching agent.|

-The function of sodium and potassium to penetrate cell membrane differ due to their ionic size.
+The function of sodium and potassium to penetrate the cell membrane differs due to their ionic size.
 The metals also differ in their transport mechanism and efficiency to activate enzymes.
-Potassium occurs at a high concentration inside the cell but sodium occurs in the lower concentration inside the cell.
+Potassium occurs at a high concentration inside the cell but sodium occurs at a lower concentration inside the cell.

 Potassium is used mainly to activate many enzymes, the transmission of nerve signals, and participation in the oxidation of glucose to produce adenosine triphosphate (ATP).